X547/HaikuUtils/OpenGLTest/README.md

 OpenGLTest

-based on sample code in BeBook
+Based on sample code in BeBook.
+New window can be opened by Alt+N.

 ![screenshot](https://raw.githubusercontent.com/X547/HaikuUtils/master/OpenGLTest/screenshot.png)